wowzoo/outline_on_aws/README.md

 * Client ID : this is SLACK_KEY in .envrc
 * Client Secret : this is SLACK_SECRET in .envrc

+### SMTP Sever
+AWS SES can be used for SMTP or set other SMTP

 ## Create .envrc
 direnv looks up .envrc and apply it's variables on environment